vfcardoso-dev/hhreg.chrome/README.md

-# chrome extension for hhreg cli
+# Chrome extension for Hhreg CLI